Contact Press / Media

 Fax +49-151-5909-2176

-People with disabilities are still underrepresented in the scientific research landscape, especially in science jobs.
+People with disabilities are still underrepresented in the scientific research landscape, especially in scientific careers.
 We want to change that!

-The aim of this initiative is to identify development potential and strategic measures across organizations to promote sustainable inclusion and improve career opportunities and inclusive work environments in science and research for people with disabilities.
-In order to achieve this goal, a host of visible and invisible barriers still need to be broken down, and obstacles eliminated.
-The core building blocks of the initiative include an internal strategy workshop to reflect on the systemic challenges and barriers that currently exist for talented people with disabilities, and a careers event where we share information for the first time about careers and development opportunities in our organizations for talented people with disabilities, as well as facilitate direct contact with role models from the field of research and administration.
-The strategy workshop and careers event are accompanied by a social media campaign to set a shared example for a more inclusive and equal work culture in science and research for people with disabilities.
+The initiative aims to identify development potential and strategic measures across organizations that promote sustainable inclusion and to improve career opportunities and inclusive work environments in science and research for people with disabilities.
+To achieve this goal, a host of visible and invisible barriers still need to be broken down and obstacles eliminated.
+In 2023, the initiative’s core building blocks included an internal strategy workshop to reflect on current systemic challenges and barriers for talented people with disabilities and a careers event where we shared information about careers and development opportunities in our organizations for those people.
+This also facilitated direct contact with role models from the field of research and administration.
+The strategy workshop and the careers event were accompanied by a social media campaign to set a shared example for a more inclusive and equal work culture in science and research for people with disabilities.
+The roadmap of initiatives developed during the strategy workshop has supported the various Alliance organizations since 2024 and serves as a guideline for concrete steps to remove barriers and improve the inclusion of people with disabilities in science.

-The diversity and inclusion of people with disabilities in science and research is an important subject that deserves more attention and, above all, public visibility.
+Diversity and the inclusion of people with disabilities in science and research is an important subject that deserves more attention and, above all, public visibility.

-The social media campaign was planned to start in autumn 2023.
-Several activities on social media were planned over three months during this period as well as on the International Day of Persons with Disabilities (December 3, 2023), in order to carry the idea of inclusion on into the research landscape.
-From first impressions of the strategy workshop and careers events to inspiring stories about the career paths of people with disabilities who play a key role in driving innovation, research and administration.
+The social media campaign started in the fall of 2023.
+Several social media campaigns were conducted over three months as well as on the International Day of Persons with Disabilities (December 3, 2023) to carry the idea of inclusion into the research landscape.
+This covered first impressions of the strategy workshop and careers events to inspiring stories about the career paths of people with disabilities who play a key role in driving innovation, research and administration.

-The map of measures, which emerged from the strategy workshop and with support from myAbility Social Enterprise GmbH, is intended to provide guidance to the various Alliance organizations.
-The map of measures defines five central fields of action:
+The roadmap, which was developed in the strategy workshop and with support from myAbility Social Enterprise GmbH, provides guidance for the various Alliance organizations.
+The roadmap defines five central fields of action:

 2. Inclusive organizational culture